 The Qutab Minar is open 7 days a week, from sunrise to sunset.
 For Citizens of India, entry into the attraction is charged at just 30 rupees, while foreigners pay 500 (under 15’s can enter free of charge).
-You can view both the Qutab Minar and the Quwwat-uI-Islam on our India - Tigers & the Taj Mahal tour including many other enchanting Indian sights and wonders.
+You can view both the Qutab Minar and the Quwwat-uI-Islam on many of our India tours including many other enchanting Indian sights and wonders.

 In the courtyard of the Quwwat-ul-Islam mosque, you’ll find a 7-metre tall iron pillar, which is said to grant your wishes if you encircle it with your hands while standing with your back to it.
 If you’re feeling lucky then it’s definitely worth a try!